Constant in C language

 Intermediate

-There may be a situation in programming that the value of certain variables to remain constant during execution of a program.
+There may be a situation in programming where the value of certain variables remains constant during the execution of a program.
 In doing so we can use a qualifier const at the time of initialization.

 const float pie =3.147;